1954 Bavarian state election: Auerbach Affair

 The second Ehard term did not go without scandals, however.
 In 1946, the Holocaust survivor Philipp Auerbach had been appointed as state commissioner of reparations.
 His tasks were many, but there was a particular focus on managing the repatriation of and administering reparations checks to those in displacement camps.
 Auerbach was described as having "acquired the funds for reparations payments in marginally legal, brilliant, and unorthodox ways", but that was not enough.
 The Bavarian government did not pay the full amount for reparation claims above $600.
 Instead, claimants received a first installment in cash and a second in the form of compensations checks that could not be renewed until 1 January 1954.
 Displaced persons, who were often desperate for money, would sell those notes to for 30 to 50 percent of their face values to banks.
 The banks by 1950 had bought up about $2 million worth of these notes.
 Minister-President Ehard gave approval for such transactions.

 Auerbach eventually lodged a complaint to the state Justice Ministry in December 1950 that residency permits were being counterfeited for money, which blocked the way of actual claimants from receiving funds.
 Justice Minister Josef Müller however, turned that on its head and blamed Auerbach for such behaviour.
 On 27 January 1951, the Bavarian police occupied the state reparations office in Munich in search of evidence of fraud and mishandling on the part of Auerbach.
 While his methods (which included state-backed loans secured by Nazi property) were unorthodox, they were legal, and there was no evidence of him personally enriching himself.
 However, after a 17-month investigation, a four-month trial was launched (with several figures on the government's side being ex-Nazis, including the judge, Josef Mulzer, who had been on the Supreme Military Court for the Third Reich), which found him guilty and sentenced for two and a half years in prison.
-In the proceedings, it was also discovered that he had falsely claimed the title of doctor and been a member of the Sicherheitsdienst.
+In the proceedings, it was also discovered that he had falsely claimed the title of doctor.
 Auerbach took his own life in prison on 14 August 1952.